Cloufield/gwaslab/docs/ExtractNovel.md

 ## Example

 !!! warning "Only works when your sumstats are based on GRCh38"

+!!! info "EFO ID, MONDO ID, or Trait Name"
+    The `efo` parameter now supports multiple formats:
+    - **EFO ID**: `"EFO_0001360"` (e.g., for type 2 diabetes)
+    - **MONDO ID**: `"MONDO_0005148"` (e.g., for type 2 diabetes)
+    - **Trait name**: `"type 2 diabetes mellitus"` (e.g., for type 2 diabetes)

+    The function automatically handles MONDO to EFO conversion and trait name lookups.
+If a MONDO ID is provided, it will attempt to find the corresponding EFO ID.
+If that fails, it will try using the trait name.

 !!! warning "Only associations with the EFO trait will be obtained.
 This does not include associations with child traits."